Hurricane Elsa cuts power, batters homes in Barbados

 Elsa’s storm surge was expected to raise water levels by as much as 1 to 4 feet above normal tide levels in some areas.
 Puerto Rico could receive up to 5 inches of rain, the NHC.

-Reporting by Robert Edison Sandiford in Christ Church, Barbados; Additional reporting by Kate Chappell in Kingston, Jamaica; Anthony Esposito in Mexico City and Nakul Iyer in Bengaluru; Editing by Janet Lawrence and Cynthia Osterman
+Reporting by Robert Edison Sandiford in Christ Church, Barbados and Kate Chappell in Kingston, Jamaica; Additional reporting by Anthony Esposito in Mexico City and Nakul Iyer in Bengaluru; Editing by Janet Lawrence and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.